Kim Lacey

 Status: Post-Qualification, ABD

 Lacey holds a BA in Eurasian and East European Studies from Bowdoin College and an MA in International Relations from the University of Chicago.
-In 2020, she was awarded the Timberlake Prize by the Central Slavic Conference for the best graduate paper.
-Her research has been supported by the Cohen-Tucker Dissertation Research Fellowship and the American Councils Title VIII Research Scholar Program.
-Lacey is the current Fulbright-Hays DDRA Fellow for 2023-24.
+She has won several major external grants, including the Fulbright-Hays DDRA Fellowship, the Title VIII Research Award, the Cohen-Tucker Dissertation Research Fellowship, the Korea Foundation Scholarship, and the Japan Foundation Fellowship.
+Lacey is the Graduate Student Fellow in Residence at the Center for the Humanities at WashU in Fall 2025.

 contact info: